 The 4 Step Process to Homeownership

-The homeownership process typically takes between six and twelve months.
+Once we begin to accept applications, the homeownership process typically takes between six and twelve months.

 If you are pre-qualified, Habitat will mail you the full Homeownership Application.